John Robinson (militiaman)

 John Robinson (July 24, 1735 – June 13, 1805) was a Massachusetts militia and Continental Army officer from Westford, Massachusetts during the American Revolutionary War.
 On April 19, 1775, during the Battle of Concord, Robinson was the second highest-ranking officer in the field after Colonel James Barrett.
 Robinson marched next to Major John Buttrick at the head of the American column which advanced on and defeated the British Regulars at the Old North Bridge that day.
 Robinson would later fight at the Battle of Bunker Hill, serve under General George Washington during the Siege of Boston and, in 1786, he would take part in the agrarian insurrection known as Shays' Rebellion.

 Early life

-Robinson was born in Topsfield, Province of Massachusetts in 1735, to Mary Gould and Jacob Robinson.
+Robinson was born in Topsfield, Province of Massachusetts, in 1735.
 At age 29 he married Miss Huldah Perley of Boxford, Massachusetts, the niece of French and Indian War Major General Israel Putnam of Pomfret, Connecticut.

 Soon after migrating from Topsfield to Westford in search of open farmland, Robinson was appointed to the rank of lieutenant colonel, or second in command of the Minuteman regiment commanded by Col. William Prescott of Pepperell, Massachusetts.